loochek/toybox/industrial/swcpu/README.md

 > [rax]    ; both lvalue and rvalue
 > [10]     ; both lvalue and rvalue
 * The argument cannot contain spaces (a compromise to simplify assembler)
+* There are labels: assembler-time calculated values.
+The most common use case is jumps
 ## Instruction set:
 * push rvalue - push value on the stack
 * pop  lvalue - pop value from the stack to lvalue